sergiusens/snappy-docs/core/snapd.md

 On a snapd system these features are implemented by:

 - **snapd**, a management environment that handles installing and updating snaps using the transactional system, as well as [garbage collection](/docs/core/versions) of old versions of snaps.
-- **snapd-confine**, an execution environment for the applications and services delivered in snap packages.
+- **snap-confine**, an execution environment for the applications and services delivered in snap packages.

 ![Snaps are self contained, confined applications that can make use of features in other snaps using Interfaces.](../media/snap_in_snappy_system.png "Snaps in the Snapd System")